Lisette Model: Early life and education

 Lisette Model was born Elise Amelie Felicie Stern in the family home in the 8th district of Vienna, Austria-Hungary.
 Her father, Victor, was an Italian/Austrian doctor of Jewish descent attached to the Austro-Hungarian Imperial and Royal Army and, later, to the International Red Cross; her mother Felicie was French and Catholic, and Model was baptised into her mother's faith.
 She had a brother, Salvatór, who was older by one year.
 Due to growing anti-Semitism in Austria and her father's struggle with his Jewish-Austrian identity, he had their last name changed to Seybert in February 1903, and six years later, her younger sister Olga was born.
 According to interview testimony from her older brother, she was sexually molested by her father, though the full extent of his abuse remains unclear.

 She had a bourgeois upbringing, was primarily educated by a series of private tutors, achieving fluency in Italian, German, and French.
-Her private education even when the family suffered financial strain after WWI.
+Her private education continued even when the family suffered financial strain after WWI.
 Despite her privileged upbringing, she frequently recalled her childhood as difficult.
 At age 19, she began studying music with composer (and father of her childhood friend Gertrude) Arnold Schoenberg, and was familiar to members of his circle.
 "If ever in my life I had one teacher and one great influence, it was Schoenberg", she said.
 There is little known about her art education, but her connection with Schoenberg exposed her to the contemporary art scene and leading avant-garde artists such as Gustav Klimt.
 Early exposure to Expressionism was what perhaps influenced her interest in observing people, and subsequently, photography.

 Model left Vienna with Olga and Felicie for Paris after her father died of cancer in 1924 to study voice with Polish soprano Marya Freund in 1926.
 Felicie and Olga moved on to Nice, but Lisette stayed in Paris, the new cultural hub after WWI, to continue studying music.
 It was during this period that she met her future husband, the Jewish, Russian-born painter Evsa Model (1901–1976), whom she went on to marry in September 1937.
 In 1933, she gave up music and recommitted herself to studying visual art, at first taking up painting as a student of Andre Lhote (whose other students included Henri Cartier-Bresson and George Hoyningen-Huene).

 From 1926 to 1933, she underwent psychoanalysis for childhood trauma, but little is known as to why.
 It is believed that her father molested her in her childhood.
 These years were referred to as her lonely period, as she frequented cafés alone and struggled to immerse herself into a radically different social group than the bourgeoisie class she had grown up surrounded by.